patatetom/jop/README.md

 ## Computer

-- download `LessPass.html` HTML file to your computer
+- Download `LessPass.html` HTML file to your computer
-- check the code
+- Check the code
-- create a shortcut that opens your favorite browser to the HTML file (the URL will look like `file:///home/me/path/to/LessPass.html`)
+- Create a shortcut that opens your favorite browser to the HTML file (the URL will look like `file:///home/me/path/to/LessPass.html`)

 ## Smartphone

+### Android

+> _Direct use of the `file` schema (eg. `file:///sdcard/path/to/LessPass.html`) in the URL is made difficult by Android : it is therefore simpler to install a small web server._

+### iOS

 ## Translation

-- open the HTML file with your favorite code editor
+- Open the HTML file with your favorite code editor
-- in the `language` section of the `script` section, copy and paste the existing `fr(){…}` function
+- In the `language` section of the `script` section, copy and paste the existing `fr(){…}` function
-- rename the new function with the two letters of the desired language
+- Rename the new function with the two letters of the desired language
-- translate the few character strings present in the new function
+- Translate the few character strings present in the new function
-- save changes
+- Save changes
-- reload the HTML file from your favorite browser
+- Reload the HTML file from your favorite browser

 ```js
 // french